 It is important to mention that unrecognized child abuse can be disastrous.
-In one series of 54 children with head injuries caused by accidental trauma but not initially recognized as such, 15 were reinjured after the missed diagnosis and five children ultimately died of further abuse.
+In one series of 54 children with head injuries caused by non-accidental trauma but not initially recognized as such, 15 were reinjured after the missed diagnosis and five children ultimately died of further abuse.

 Care of the abused child and family should be thorough and thoughtful.
-Non-accusatory discussion with the patient’s caregivers is essential.
+A non-accusatory discussion with the patient’s caregivers is essential.
 The history and physical should be focused on the care of the patient.
 Objective findings should be well documented in the Electronic Medical Record and conjecture or accusations should be avoided.

 Caring for a victim of child abuse requires a multi-disciplinary team.
 Social workers and child protection teams should be contacted once suspicion has been raised to coordinate care.
-Sub-specialists in neurosurgery and ophthalmology should be consulted if evidence of head trauma.
+Sub-specialists in neurosurgery and ophthalmology should be consulted if there is evidence of head trauma.
 Good communication among team members helps to ensure quality care for the patient and family.

 Risk Factors and Prevention

-Child abuse affects all races, religions, and classes of society but epidemiology studies have elicited that some populations are a greater risk.
+Child abuse affects all races, religions, and classes of society, but epidemiology studies have elicited that some populations are a greater risk.
 It is important to remember that each case must be taken on an individual basis and the absence of risk factors does not preclude abuse.

 Risk factors can be categorized into three groups.

-- Risk factors intrinsic to the child
+- Risk factors intrinsic to the child.

-- Risk factors intrinsic to the perpetrator
+- Risk factors intrinsic to the perpetrator.

-- Risk factors intrinsic to family structure and society
+- Risk factors intrinsic to family structure and society.

 The risk of non-accidental trauma is inversely related to age with the majority of victims younger than two years of age.
 First born and step children are at an increased risk of abuse.
 In addition, any condition that makes the child more difficult to care for predisposes them to maltreatment.
-Examples include children with behavioral issues, chronic illness and premature delivery.
+Examples include children with behavioral issues, chronic illness, and premature delivery.

 Factors which are intrinsic to the perpetrator of abuse are many.
-Parents with limited knowledge of child development, low sense of parental competence or inconsistent parenting may predispose a caregiver to abuse children.
+Parents with limited knowledge of child development, low sense of parental competence, or inconsistent parenting may predispose a caregiver to abuse children.
 Having been a victim of child abuse or in an abusive relationship are predisposing factors as well.

 Drug or alcohol abuse, mental illness, low income, unemployed parents, and a lack of social support increase the risk of Non-accidental trauma within the household.